 The results and intellectual outputs (IOs) which are expected by the project’s completion are:

-- Best practices guideline handbook that will summarize the methodology and implementation of innovative VR-based approaches in teacher education (IO4).
+- this intellectual output consists of the best practice guidelines that will summarize the methodology and guidelines to promote the use of innovative VR-based approaches in teacher education

 The coordinator of the project, Cyprus University of Technology (CUT), has as its strategic target the design and development of research activities both within the University and in cooperation with other research Institutes in Cyprus and abroad.
 In less than 14 years of operation, the CUT has occupied high positions in three of the most well-known international ranking lists: Times Higher Education, QS and Shanghai.
 CUT aims at transferring knowledge (education) and producing new knowledge through basic and applied research in all the academic fields of the University’s six Faculties.
 CUT is constantly committed to promoting research excellence, and is internationally distinguished in this area, providing a total of 40 million Euros of external funding for 227 research programmes.